flattiverse/connector-csharp/IMPLEMENTERS.md

 `0x06` is used when the galaxy requires self-disclosure and a regular player login omitted `runtimeDisclosure` or `buildDisclosure`.

+`0x07` is used when a player or admin login requires persistent account/session storage and that storage is currently unavailable.

 `0x05` is currently used for both cases:

 * an explicit `team` query parameter was specified but does not resolve to an existing team
 * no `team` query parameter was specified and the server found no non-spectator team that could be auto-selected

+`0x17` is currently used when a client sends `0x84 Continue` for a controllable that has already entered the closing phase.

 Current `InvalidArgumentKind` values: